 Flegel also notes that he often sees cases where individuals fluctuate between positive and negative tests over a period of time.

 “A lot of people call us and say the person was negative and now they are positive, and they say they haven’t used,” says Flegel.
 “But if a person becomes dehydrated it concentrates the urine and when they exercise it breaks down fat cells and releases THC,” both of which increase the chances of a positive test.
 “So you will actually see that over time they will go up and down between positive and negative.”

 Meanwhile, Vandrey believes that even these general recommendations are unfounded, particularly for chronic users.

 “In a single acute use for a fixed dose we might see a range of variability on the order of days,” he says.
 “So someone might be clean the next day and others might be positive for seven days.
 And if you are talking about frequent repeated use the variability just gets bigger.
 I have had people who smoked cannabis all day every day be clean in a week and a half, and others be dirty for two months.”

-And what about those who consume other non-psychoactive cannabinoids such as CBD (cannabidiol)?
+And what about those who consume other non-intoxicating cannabinoids such as CBD (cannabidiol)?
 How long does it stay in your system, and will it show up on a drug test?

 But for those who do consume cannabis, is there anything you can do prevent a positive test or speed up the detoxification process?